-The Snowdon Hike quest was inspired by the purchase of a t-shirt with the outlines of the UK’s tallest mountains.
+The Snowdon Hike quest was inspired by the purchase of a t-shirt showing the profiles of the UK’s 4 tallest mountains.
 It might be taken to imply that the wearer had actually climbed them.
 Why not take up the top’s suggestion?
 Snowdon was, at 4 and a bit hours’ away from Bristol, driveable (just).
 I’d climbed it as a teenager, so knew children could do this kind of thing and live to tell the tale.
 Chatting it over, with an albeit very fit family, we persuaded ourselves that a Snowdon hike would be a fun joint family adventure.
 In our minds, our children would be distracted by the presence of other kids and would barely even notice the walking.
 The idea became a plan.

 Where to stay in Snowdonia?

 Camping at Easter in North Wales was never going to to be on my list of acceptable accommodation solutions.
-Browsing the YHA website, we found there were several youth ostels in Snowdonia.
+Browsing the YHA website, we found there were several youth hostels in Snowdonia.
 I wanted one as near to the foot of the mountain as possible.
 I vaguely remembered having to hitch hike as a family back to the car at the end of the childhood Snowdon hike adventure, which didn’t really appeal post-1980’s and definitely not in a nippy Easter wind with 4 tired children.
 Looking at the map, Snowdon’s base covers a fairly wide area, and where you stay kind of depends on which route you intend to take up it…

 Which Snowdon hike path?
 And how long does it take to walk up Snowdon?